ferrucc-io/ferruccio/content/posts/immutable-users.md

 **The value of these properties is mutable and has no relationship with time.
 We're thinking about making it immutable.**

 Since we added this feature, we haven't entirely made our minds about this compromise.

 This problem comes up for many companies.
-I decided to write about how we're thinking about it.
+Here's how we're thinking about it.

 ## Our current data model (mutable)